ethereum/ethereum-org-website/src/content/guides/how-to-revoke-token-access/index.md

 **When will the contract permission expire?**

-- There are no expiration deadlines.
-As long as the permission is active it can be used, even years afterwards.
+- There are no expiration dates on contract permissions.
+If you grant contract permissions, they can be used, even years after they're granted.

 **Why do projects set unlimited token allowance?**